rezwan-ahmed-l7/Calculator-App/README.md

 ### Rezwan Ahmed

-CSE Student | Software Development Enthusiast
+CSE Student | Java & Software Development Enthusiast

 ---

 # Support

-- If you like this project, consider giving it a ⭐ on GitHub.
+If you found this project useful, consider giving it a ⭐ on GitHub.
-- It motivates me to build more projects and improve my development skills.
-Thank you